curl/everything-curl/http/post/expect100.md

     curl -H Expect: -d "payload to send" http://example.com

-In some situations, curl will inhibit the use of the Expect header if the content it is about to send is small (like below one kilobyte), as having to waste such a small chunk of data is not considered much of a problem.
+In some situations, curl inhibits the use of the `Expect` header if the content it is about to send is small (below one megabyte), as having to waste such a small chunk of data is not considered much of a problem.

 ## HTTP/2 and later